qcappart/ROD_oracle/README.md

 ## Function and usage

-This code can be used to compute optimality gaps from the oracle algorithm we introduced in our related article.
+This code can be used to compute optimality gaps from the oracle algorithm we introduced.
 The basic way to call it is :
 ```
 python oracle.py \
 --data example/tspmini50_test_concorde.txt \